bwalid13/musictab/README.md

    - Or open a new tab (if configured)

 2. **Add Your Music**
-   - Click "Add Files" or drag and drop audio files
+   - Click "Select Folder" to load an entire music folder
-   - MusicTab supports MP3, WAV, FLAC, OGG, and more
+   - Or click "Add Files" to select individual MP3 files

 3. **Enjoy!**
    - Album covers and artist info load automatically
-   - Use controls or keyboard shortcuts to navigate
+   - Explore different themes and visual effects

 ---